WeTransfer/format_parser/README.md

 ### JPEG
 - `divergent_pixel_dimensions_exif.jpg` is used with permission from LiveKom GmbH
+- `extended_reads.jpg` has kindly been made available by Raphaelle Pellerin for use exclusively with format_parser

 ### AIFF
 - fixture.aiff was created by one of the project maintainers and is MIT licensed